abdimk/Google-dev-VNC/README.md

 ---
 ## Introduction
-<p>  This GitHub repository is a great resource for anyone looking to learn how to set up Chrome desktop view in the Google Developer Console.
-By following the instructions provided in the repository, you can easily configure your Google Developer Console to display your web pages as they would appear on a desktop browser. </p>
+<p>  This GitHub repository is a great resource for anyone looking to learn how to set up <strong>Chrome desktop </strong>view in the Google Developer Console.
+By following the instructions provided in the repository, you can easily <strong>configure</strong> your Google Developer Console to display your web pages as they would appear on a desktop browser. </p>

-<p>This can be incredibly useful for testing and debugging your web applications, and can help ensure that your users have the best possible experience when using your website.</p>
+<p>This can be incredibly useful for <strong>testing</strong> and <strong>debugging</strong> your web applications, and can help ensure that your users have the best possible experience when using your website.</p>
 ---